the-game-bureau/WordFleet/src/html/rules.md

 "B4 - T" Opponent: "Hit" (there's a ship at B4, but it's not a T)

 ### Intelligence Tracking
+The two devices at the top of your Battle Tracker will help you find your opponents Word Ships location and the words that make them up.

 #### Attack Grid (Top Left)

-Use this grid to track all attacks on your opponent:
+Use this grid to track the location and :

 - Mark bullseyes with the correct letter in a circle
 - Mark hits with an X and note which letter you guessed
 - Mark misses with dots